nickjharr/ISAD251CafeApplication/README.md

 Get Open Orders:  /api/Orders/GetOpenOrders   (http://cent-5-534.uopnet.plymouth.ac.uk/ISAD251/njharrington/api/Orders/GetOpenOrders)

 *retreives all open orders, allows admin live orders screen to update asynchronously with AJAX/jquery - meaning no need to refresh to see new orders as they come in.
-Also implement a check to ensure that there are new items before updating page, or you could see annoying flickers*
+Also implements a check to ensure that there are new items before updating page, or you could see annoying flickers*

 Post Order Complete /api/Orders/OrderComplete (http://cent-5-534.uopnet.plymouth.ac.uk/ISAD251/njharrington/api/Orders/OrderComplete)